ouya/docs/ouya-everywhere.md

 OuyaSDK.OuyaInput should be specified on the Android platform to maximize performance.

+The new Input requires compiling the plugin and NDK.

 C#
 ```
 // PlayerNm is zero based and must be less than OuyaController.MAX_CONTROLLERS.